5 Ways To Start A Business For Under $1000

 If I started 2 Virtues now, I’d do things so differently.
 I could start a business for under $1000 by doing these five things:

-I’d scrap the website with custom shopping cart by creating a WordPress self-hosted blog with Thesis premium theme and hook it up to UltraCart.
-Of course UltraCart is only for those selling products or services, and even then, it’s not necessary.
-You could just as easily list your products and services with links to your PayPal account.
-Oh, and if you haven’t registered a domain name yet, you can do it at Namecheap for like $10.
+Some of the hosts I’ve listed below provide free carts when you host with them.
+Or, you could just as easily list your products and services with links to your PayPal account.
+Oh, and if you haven’t registered a domain name yet, you can do it easily at NameCheap or GoDaddy.

 2. Hire a Freelancer:

-Instead of hiring a “big company” to create a logo, I’d find a freelancer on Elance, oDesk or by word of mouth.
+Instead of hiring a “big company” to create a logo, I’d find a freelancer by word of mouth, through Creative Market, or on Fiverr.
 Freelancers typically charge $60-$90 per hour.
 Then, I’d prepare ahead of time to make it quick and easy for my freelance graphic designer to nail it within an hour or two.
 I would:

 - Scour magazines, websites and mail for examples of logos that I like

 - Choose a basic color scheme (2-4 colors) and get the hex color numbers from The Hex Hub.
-(The colors I use for The Mogul Mom are #ed1068, #ffffff and #000000.)
+(The colors I use for The Mogul Mom are #ff1d77, #ffffff and #000000.)

 - Ask the graphic designer to create my logo in both high resolution and low resolution so it could be used in print (business cards, brochures, etc) and online (email, websites, etc).